hussainweb/drupalqa/README.md

 DockerHub repository: [https://hub.docker.com/r/hussainweb/drupalqa](https://hub.docker.com/r/hussainweb/drupalqa)

-This image currently only supports Debian along with 7.3 and 7.4.
-PHP 7.1 and 7.2 images arre available but no longer supported by the [upstream image](https://github.com/jakzal/phpqa/).
+This image currently only supports Debian along with 7.3, 7.4, and 8.0.
+PHP 7.1 and 7.2 images are available but no longer supported by the [upstream image](https://github.com/jakzal/phpqa/).

 ### Debian